mapcentia/GC2-Vidi-workshop/03-upload-vector-files/README.md

-# 03 Upload files
+# 03 Upload vector files
-In this exercise you will learn to import files from your PC.
+In this exercise you will learn to vector import files from your PC.

 Prerequisites: Some geo-spatial files and a browser.